-For over 100 years, PNCA has served as a creative hub for artists and designers with an educational philosophy that emphasizes individualized curricula, independent inquiry and cross-disciplinary exchange.
-Graduate programs at PNCA within the Hallie Ford School of Graduate Studies are designed to support students as they grow and define a sustainable, engaged and dynamic artistic practice that will continue to evolve years after graduation.
+For over 100 years, Pacific Northwest College of Art has served as a dynamic creative center for emerging artists and designers with an educational philosophy that emphasizes individualized curricula, independent inquiry and cross-disciplinary exchange.
+Graduate programs within the Hallie Ford School of Graduate Studies at PNCA support students as they grow and define a distinctive, sustainable, and engaged artistic practice that will continue to evolve years after graduation.

 With over 200 years of combined experience, Oregon College of Art and Craft and Pacific Northwest College of Art’s joint MFA in Applied Craft and Design fosters a new, forward-thinking model of art and design education that gives students access to the resources of both colleges.
 The unique, two-year program merges the highest level of craft with design practice and entrepreneurial strategies.
 The program is designed for students eager to explore the fusion of tradition, innovation, and practice with design theory and hands-on making.

-Celebrating creative practices that require collaborative, experimental, and interdisciplinary approaches to problem solving, this unique program offers students the opportunity to take an entrepreneurial and critical approach to addressing “wicked” problems such as resource depletion, emerging technologies, climate change and global demographic shifts.
-The MFA in Collaborative Design draws on the city of Portland as a learning lab for graduate students seeking expanded design practices to meaningfully address the emerging challenges of the 21st century.
+These unique programs are tailored for early and mid-career creatives who wish to continue working while taking late afternoon and evening classes to up-level skills and aptitudes for a rapidly changing design environment.
+We take a critical and entrepreneurial approach to “wicked” problems such as resource depletion, emerging technologies, climate change and global demographic shifts.
+The MFA in Collaborative Design and MA in Design Systems draw on the city of Portland, the Pacific Northwest and the Pacific Rim as learning labs for graduate students seeking expanded design practices to meaningfully address the emerging challenges of the 21st century.

 Making art in the present tense inspires the program’s highly selective group of artists and designers.
 As part of this exceptional MFA in Visual Studies, students respond to the art world’s constant evolution with rigorous creative and critical investigation.
 Independent inquiry and close mentorships drive PNCA’s uncommonly flexible and challenging program, enlivened by the non-stop energy of Portland’s creative community and visiting artists from around the globe.